 please note that this information is aimed at providing general guidance for students, it should not be seen as an authoritative statement of policy and procedures. please also refer to the Academic Regulation: 8 (Taught Courses) or 9 (Research Courses): Academic Appeals here

 an Academic Appeal is defined as a ‘request for a review of a decision of an assessment board charged with decision on student progress, assessment and awards’.

 is there a deadline to submit my appeal?

-In the first instance, appeals must initially be made at Faculty level within 15 University Working days of the publication of your results on OSIS or the decision of the Programme Assesment Board.
+in the first instance, appeals must initially be made within 15 University Working days of the publication of your results on OSIS or the decision of the programme assessment board.

 i) there has been a significant irregularity in the assessment process